mananahmed/workshops/_posts/2023-04-27-mehfil-e-alam.md

 - [Department of History](http://history.columbia.edu) at Columbia

 ## Format
-Day 1: Keynotes by Muzaffar Alam and Sanjay Subrahmanyam and a panel on Mughal Historiography in US Day 2: Workshop (pre-circulated papers) with participants.
+Day 1: Keynotes by Muzaffar Alam and Sanjay Subrahmanyam and a panel on Mughal Historiography in US.
+Day 2: Workshop (pre-circulated papers) with participants.

 ## Venue